 The zoo has its own metro stop, Jardim Zoológico, on the Azul (blue) line.
 If you're staying in the historic parts of the city, the most convenient station to start from will likely be Baixa-Chiado or Rossio.

-A single journey costs 1.45 euros, plus 0.50 euros for the reusable ticket if you don't already have one.
+A single journey costs 1.50 euros.
 Unlimited 24-hour passes are also available.

 The transport hub of Sete Rios is very close to the zoo, and is accessible by intercity trains and local and intercity buses.
 Driving is also straightforward, with motorway access from both the city and the airport.
 Paid car parking is available opposite the main zoo entrance, and if you're feeling energetic, free bike stands are also provided.